www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2021-07-07-Creating-The-First-Public-Release.md

 I searched for a good way, how to implement, organize and document program options in Java, which was used for Nap.
 I did not find any, and frankly I probably did not know where to look.
 In Nap, there is no special configuration framework used.
-Instead, a CLI library and some static final variables are used.
+Instead, a CLI library and some static final variables were used.

 The desire for a configuration framework, was the starting point for feature creep in the following versions.
 As always, the evil is paved with the good intention to deal with program configurations.